Back to All Events

 09:15 Keynote: Honorata Hencel (Boeing)

 Honorata Hencel is the Managing Director for Boeing in Poland and Ukraine.
 She is responsible for integrating Boeing Global commercial and defense activities in the region of 2400 employees and 4 locations.
-She represents the company’s interests in the government and industry meetings.
-She serves on the Board of Directors of American Chamber of Commerce in Poland and is a member of the American Chamber of Commerce in Ukraine.
+She represents the company’s interests in government and industry meetings.
+She serves on the Board of Directors of the American Chamber of Commerce in Poland and is a member of the American Chamber of Commerce in Ukraine.
 She is also a Board Member at the Łazarski Aviation Academy.

 12:00 Lunch